BY PASTOR T. O. BANSO

 Jeremiah 29:23 also talks about the disgraceful things that Zedekiah and Ahab did.
 They committed adultery with their neighbours’ wives and lied in God’s name.
 Consequently, the king of Babylon roasted them in the fire.
 Although Proverbs 10:23a says to do evil is like sport to a fool, there are consequences.
 Sin is disgraceful.
 Wise people run from it.

-In verse 9, Hanani told Asa, “For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him.
+In verse 9, Hanani told Asa, “For the eyes of the Lord run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him.
 In this you have done foolishly; therefore from now on you shall have wars” (NKJV).
-God had helped Asa in the past against a superior army when he relied on God (verse 8; 2 Chronicles 14:9-15).
+God had helped Asa in the past against a superior army when he relied on God (2 Chronicles 16:8; 14:9-15).
 He should have continued to trust Him.
 Unfortunately, he rejected the Word of God, got angry, and imprisoned Hanani.
 That was the beginning of his end.
 Don’t replace trust in God with trust in men.
 Don’t be a fool.

 4. Don’t despise wisdom and instruction or hate knowledge.
 Proverbs 1:7b says fools despise wisdom and instruction.
 Fools don’t value wisdom.
 That’s why Proverbs 23:9 says, “Do not speak in the hearing of a fool, for he will despise the wisdom of your words” (NKJV).
 Whereas wisdom brings success (Ecclesiastes 10:10), fools hate wisdom.
 Therefore, they can’t succeed.
 Fools die for lack of wisdom (Proverbs 10:21b).